MuckRock/documentcloud/docs/api/api.md

 3. `POST /api/documents/<id>/process/`

-Finally, you will begin procssing of the document.
+Finally, you will begin processing of the document.
 Note that this endpoint accepts no additional parameters.

 #### URL Upload Flow